About this tool

 Use format DFT-XXXX for existing techniques, or leave as placeholder for new ones

-A single-sentence definition of the technique, backed by literature (max ~25 words, active voice)
+A single-sentence definition of the technique, backed by literature where possible (max ~25 words, active voice)

 0 words